-The In vitro biological activity testing of Vitex doniana bark extract anf Flueggea virosa root extract against Taenia solium metacestodes
+The In vitro biological activity testing of Vitex doniana bark extract and Flueggea virosa root extract against Taenia solium metacestodes

 • Victoria Michelo Musale University of Zambia